Jan Emeryk Rościszewski

-Jan Emeryk Rościszewski (born 4 June 1965 in Warsaw) is a Polish business executive, diplomat and Poland's ambassador to France since April 2022.
+Jan Emeryk Rościszewski (born 4 June 1965 in Warsaw) is a Polish business executive, diplomat and Poland's ambassador to France from 2022 to 2026.
 Previously, he served as the Chairman of the Management Board of PKO Bank Polski in 2021.

 Education and career

 Rościszewski started his studies at the University of Warsaw.
 In 1988, he graduated from history at the Catholic University of Lublin.
 In 1990, he received DEA diploma from the Sciences Po, Paris.
 In 1996, he became a certified insurance broker.

 Since 1990s he has been working in France in the fields of banking and insurance for AXA and Groupe Azur, being the member of the board of the latter one.
 Since 1996 Rościszewski has been working for insurance company Cardif Polska (BNP Paribas Group), two years later becoming the Chairman of the management board of Cardif Polska.
 He took the post until 2016.
 He was also the chairman or vice-president of the supervisory board of, among others, Pocztylion Arka PTE, the Postal Financial Services Agency, and Bank Pocztowy (since 2017), the Polish Chamber of Insurance (2012–2016).
 In 2016, he became vice-president of the Board of the PKO Bank Polski, largest Polish bank.
 He was responsible for the Retail Market Segment of 11 million clients.
 At the same time he was holding positions in the supervisory boards of the PKO Bank Polski's Capital Group companies: PKO Leasing, PKO Faktoring, PKO Bank Hipoteczny, PKO TFI, PKO Towarzystwo Ubezpieczeń and PKO Życie Towarzystwo Ubezpieczeń.
 Between June and October 2021 he was President of the management board of PKO Bank Polski.
 He was nominated ambassador to France in March 2022, and took the office following month.
+He finished his term in February 2026.